YawBoah/TECHNICAL-DOCUMENTATION-PAGE/README.md

 ---

-Enjoy creating your Technical Documentation Website!
+Enjoy creating your Technical Documentation Page!
 If you have any questions or feedback, feel free to reach out.